Mistralys/x4-game-notes/README.md

 ### Ship choice: Rattlesnake

-If possible, use rattlesnakes as sector defenders.
+If possible, use Rattlesnake destroyers as sector defenders.

 - Marauders often use Rattlesnakes themselves
-- The other ships are too slow compared to Rattlesnakes
+- The other destroyers are too slow compared to Rattlesnakes
+- Smaller ships will get destroyed too easily
+- No need for whole fleets, single ships are enough
+- Carriers are overkill, and fighters will get killed regardless

-> I used some "Sin" destroyers for patrolling: they got shot down by Rattlesnake pirates, being way too slow.
+> I used some "Syn" destroyers for patrolling: they got shot down by Rattlesnake pirates, being way too slow.

 ## Claiming sectors

 - Destroy all existing admin centers (even allies)
 - Create a plot
-- Start with the admin center module (get the blueprint from faction with +20 rep)
+- Start with the admin center module (get the blueprint from a faction with +20 rep)
-- Add at least a docking module and defense modules (discs and bridges)
+- Add at least a docking module.
+Everything else is optional.
 - No workforce is needed, if there are no production modules

+> As long as the admin center is the first module built, the station will be considered a defense station, even if you turn it into a factory later.

+## Locking down an enemy stargate

+In one of my games, three entire sectors were overrun by Xenon, and a steady stream of ships was pouring forth from the so le stargate that led there (Company Regard).
+To close it down, I placed a fleet of destroyers directly on the gate exit:

+1. Build about 10-12 destroyers
+2. Use "Protect position" individually near the gate
+3. Set the range to 14 km
+4. Avoid the player being on grid in the system

+This will catch everything except the scouts, which can't do any real damage.
+All the Xenon K and even Xenon I ships go down with this setup, leaving enough time to build an invasion fleet.

+## Conquering enemy sectors

+Basically, locking down the stargates (see above) to cut off supply lines, and then slowly destroying all enemy stations (see "Attacking stations").

+1. Lock down the exit stargate
+2. Move a fleet to the entry stargate
+3. Let the enemy fleets be mowed down by the fleet
+4. Attack the stations

+If there are several incoming stargates in the target system, do steps 1-3, then put a fleet on both incoming stargates.

 ## Station building